open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

   schemaVersion: v2
 ```

-The other layers describe the blobs for the local resources stored along with the component
+The other elements listed as `layer`s describe the blobs for the local resources stored along with the component version.
-version.
 The digests can be seen in the `localReference` attributes of the component descriptor.

 </details>

-## Displaying and Examining component versions
+## Display and Examine component versions

-### Listing component versions
+### List component versions

-To show the component stored in a component archive (without looking the file system structure), the `get componentversion` command can be used.
+To show the component stored in a component archive (without looking at the file system structure), the `get componentversion` command can be used:

 <a href="https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_get_componentversions.md">